CodeURJC-DAW-2020-21/webapp1/README.md

 ### ENTITIES
-- Player user:
+- Player user: These are the main users who can control almost all the app.
+This users will have the posibility to search a teammate to play with, play and search some tournaments, and other aspects such as looking the rankings, move in different screens, change their profile, contact with the developing group and a lot of more.
-- Anonymous user:
+- Anonymous user: These users can visit our aplication, but they have soome restrictions because they aren't singing in.
+They can move over the screen and consult different information, however they won't be able to serch tournaments and matches or visit de differents categories and rankings.
-- Admin user:
+- Admin user: This is the secondary user whose main function will be create and organize the tournaments, always keep in contact with the companies (Company user).
 - Company user:
 #
 - Tournaments:
 - Matches: